About Aditi

-Aditi Bussells, PhD, is a public health researcher, policy strategist, and former At-Large City Councilwoman who brings a clear, grounded voice to Southern politics and public life.
+Aditi Srivastav Bussells, PhD, MPH is a health care expert, policy strategist, and former At-Large City Councilwoman who brings a clear, grounded voice to Southern politics and public life.

 The first South Asian millennial woman hold citywide office in the region, she’s known for challenging entrenched systems, cutting through insider jargon, and showing how government decisions translate into real impacts for families and communities.